aindilis/meta-installer/frdcsa-installer-0.1/README.txt

 machine.
 And place them in the data dir, so the bootstrap script can install them, and secure the vagrant VM.

-You should also probably put some kind of key into the file data/frdcsa_git_id_rsa in order for it to access the git repository.

 More later.